TAMARACK FARM

 Kate Kyros is a former camp counselor, leadership educator, wilderness trip leader, school administrator, and therapist.
 Kate grew up with a strong connection to both farms and wilderness and is surprised it took her well into adulthood to find her way to F&W!
 In her own words, “I believe magic happens when we are in community, immersed in the natural world, and doing meaningful work.”

 Kate holds an interdisciplinary BA in psychology, gender studies, and farming from Hampshire College, and an MSW from Smith College School for Social Work.
 She completed two years of post-masters study with The Mill River Institute for Dialogic Practice.
 Kate is an avid gardener, an aspiring meditator, and mother to two often-muddy children.
 When not at F&W, Kate calls Western Massachusetts home.
-Kate loves facilitating growth experiences and is excited to get started with F&W and our teens!
+Kate loves facilitating growth experiences and is excited to do so at F&W with our teens!

 Housing: Tamarack Farmers begin each morning with an uninterrupted view of the woods, surrounded by peers.
 The cabins are all open three-sided wood structures with individual bunks and storage for each camper.
 As we build community, it’s important each camper still has their space and campers enjoy personalizing their bunk.
 Cabin groups are based on gender, with more options for gender non-binary youth.